Ball (association football): Reasons for improvement

-During the 1900s, footballs were made out of leather with a lace of the same material (known as tiento in Spanish) used to stitch the panels.
-Although leather was perfect for bouncing and kicking the ball, when heading the football (hitting it with the player's head) it was usually painful.
-This problem was most probably due to water absorption of the leather from rain, which caused a considerable increase in weight, causing head or neck injury.
+During the 1900s, footballs were made of leather, with a lace of the same material (known as tiento in Spanish) used to stitch the panels.
+While leather was ideal for bouncing and kicking the ball, heading the football (hitting it with the player's head) was often painful.
+This discomfort was likely due to the leather absorbing water from rain, which significantly increased the ball's mass and led to head or neck injuries.
 By around 2017, this had also been associated with dementia in former players.
-Another problem of early footballs was that they deteriorated quickly, as the plastic used in manufacturing the basketballs varied in thickness and in quality.
+Another problem of early footballs was that they deteriorated quickly, as the plastic used in manufacturing varied in thickness and in quality.

 The ball without the leather lace was developed and patented by Romano Polo, Antonio Tossolini and Juan Valbonesi in 1931 in Bell Ville, Córdoba Province, Argentina.
-This innovative ball (named Superball) was adopted by the Argentine Football Association as the official ball for its competitions since 1932.
+This innovative ball (named Superball) was adopted by the Argentine Football Association as the official ball for its competitions in 1932.